| Title: | Maxwell Boltzmann Bose Einstein Fermi Dirac Distribution and Destruction Rate Modelling |

 by default, direct optimization of the log-likelihood (or other criteria depending

-of the chosen method) is performed using optim
+of the chosen method) is performed using optim,

 with the "L-BFGS-B" method for distributions characterized by more than